priyankaramw/CurrencyConverterSwiftUI/README.md

 # CurrencyConverterSwiftUI

+*   This application has been made for Rakuten Viki as an assignment.
+*
 *   The currency conversion works bi-directionally.
 *   Any change done to either section will reflect on other currency.
 *   App uses https://app.exchangerate-api.com/ and, free license is being used.